Books and ebooks I recommend to deepen your music theory knowledge.

 This book gives a musician a great arsenal of music elements to “speak” with while composing or improvising.

-A wonderful book for beinner and advanced reharmonizers.
+A wonderful book for beginner and advanced reharmonizers.
 It explains various song reharmonization techniques – starting with simple substitutions and the diatonic approach and getting into more advanced music theory topics like modal interchange, modal reharmonization or diminished seventh chords.

 I draw from this book a lot when I do my song reharmonizations on YouTube!
 It is well written and clearly structured, which helps to practice each of the reharmonization techniques separately.